vippsas/vipps-login-api/vipps-login-api.md

 ## Core concepts
 Vipps Login adheres to the OAuth2 and OpenID Connect standards.
 The core concepts releated to these are presented below.
 The next chapter goes into the actual implementation.

-There are **Vipps login plugins** available for several platforms.
-You find the complete list on our [plugins page](https://github.com/vippsas/vipps-plugins).
-If a plugin is not available, the easiest - and **strongly recommended - way to integrate with the service is to use a well renowned OAuth2.0/OpenID Connect Library for your programming language**.
-Vipps does not recommend a specific library, but the list of [OIDC Relying Party libraries](https://openid.net/developers/certified/) certified by the OpenID Foundation is a good starting point.

 ### OAuth 2.0